jsh1/activity_log/README.md

 Removes any deleted activities, and does any other cleanup that might be needed.

-### Mac GUI Interface
+### Mac UI

-The Mac app is still very unfinished, but the image below shows the state as of October 2013.
+The Cocoa app is still very unfinished, the image below shows the state as of October 2013.
 It can import TCX and FIT files and edit all fields.

 ![Screenshot](http://unfactored.org/images/act-screen-1.png)